Clovis, New Mexico: Economy

+Arts and culture

 Architecture

 Southwest, Spanish Mission, or Adobe architectural styles are prevalent, being considered representative of New Mexico.
-Much of Clovis architecture is indistinguishable from the group of styles prevalent throughout most small towns and suburbs since the 1930s.
+Much of Clovis architecture is indistinguishable from the group of styles prevalent throughout most small American towns and suburbs since the 1930s.

 The Hotel Clovis, a local landmark, opened on October 20, 1931.
 The hotel was designed by architect Robert Merrill, combining an Art Deco exterior with Southwestern Indian interior.
 The elegant ballroom hosted such names as Louis Armstrong, Glenn Miller, Tommy Dorsey, and Hank Williams, and the nearby train depot supplied the hotel with most of its business.
 The hotel closed shortly after the Santa Fe Railroad discontinued passenger train service to Clovis in 1971.
 The building is currently being renovated into affordable housing.
 As of January 2013, housing is being offered to the community on a first come-first served basis, with some apartments being available now, and others on an "as finished" basis.

 Downtown Clovis has three historic movie theaters, including the State Theater.